homebox-io/home-management-startups/README.md

 * [Huddle](http://www.huddle.uk.com/) - *Our mission is to provide you with the cheapest inclusive bills package on the market*
 * [Huru](https://www.gethuru.com/) - *All of your utilities.
 One monthly bill.
 Split between your housemates.*
+* [One Utility Bill](https://oneutilitybill.co) *Enables landlords and letting agents to offer their portfolio as all inclusive of utilities and household bills*
 * [Split The Bills](https://www.splitthebills.co.uk) - *We take the fuss out of your shared student bills.*

 ### Others